ericgolftourney/StoreLocatorPlus/readme.txt

 = Support =

-Support for the plugin can be found in the [WordPress Forum](http://wordpress.org/support/plugin/store-locator-le).
+Support for the plugin can be found in the [CSA Forums](http://www.charlestonsw.com/forums/).
 If you have an urgent issue or want one-on-one support you can [purchase premium support](http://www.charlestonsw.com/product/product-support).

 You can also view the [CSA Product Documentation](http://www.charlestonsw.com/support/documentation) for more information about the plugin including [known conflicts](http://www.charlestonsw.com/support/documentation/technical-documentation/store-locator-plus/troubleshooting/known-conflicts/) with themes and plugins.